Cloud-CV/Origami/.github/ISSUE_TEMPLATE.md

 Thanks for taking the time to report a bug in the Origami project, or propose a new feature!
-Before creating a new issue, please do a quick search to check that it hasn't already been filed on the [issue tracker](https://github.com/Cloud-CV/Origami/issues)._
+Before creating a new issue, please do a quick search to check that it hasn't already been filed on the [issue tracker](https://github.com/Cloud-CV/Origami/issues).

-If you'd like to report a bug, please include the following information:
+## Expected Behavior

+## Actual Behavior

+## Steps to Reproduce the Problem

+  1.
+  1.
+  1.

+## Screenshots

+## Specifications(For bug reports)

 - Node version:
 - Python version:
 - npm version: